Massage Feels Like A Drug (But in the best way)

-This is not meant to put a negative label on massage, it's quite the opposite.
-I'm here to sell you the good stuff.
+This is not meant to put a negative label on massage—quite the opposite.
+This is my take on receiving massage and how it can feel like similar to the effects of recreational drugs.

-The sensations felt in a massage activate a lot of neurotransmitters in our brain.
+The sensations we feel during a massage stimulate the parasympathetic nervous system, which is linked with changes in stress-related neurotransmitters like serotonin and dopamine.
 One minute it's soothing, then it's a bit tender, but then we're back to soothing.
 If we’re in the hands of a skilled therapist, they may find a deeper layer of tension in our lower back.
-A job for the mighty elbow.
-Slowly sinking in deeper with each breath until it releases.
+With each breath the pressure increases ever so subtly… until that tension releases.

 Ahhh, serenity.